Metro

 Share

-The within Sudanese prisons were harrowing.
+The conditions within Sudanese prisons were harrowing.
 Abdullah recounted instances of severe torture, including beatings and burns, aimed at extracting confessions.
-He also witnessed the of fellow inmates due to starvation, overcrowding, and diseases like cholera.
+He also witnessed the deaths of fellow inmates due to starvation, overcrowding, and diseases like cholera.
 One particularly grim morning, he discovered that 28 inmates had perished overnight, their bodies left uncollected for days.

-Reuniting with his family in Renk a moment of profound joy for Abdullah.
-His wife, daughter, and younger brother awaited him, their disbelief and gratitude upon his return.
+Reuniting with his family in Renk was a moment of profound joy for Abdullah.
+His wife, daughter, and younger brother awaited him, expressing their disbelief and gratitude upon his return.
 Despite the reunion, Abdullah faces the daunting task of rebuilding his life amidst the challenges of displacement and uncertainty.
 He aspires to return to Aweil, his hometown, and hopes to reunite with other family members still in Sudan.

-The broader context of these returns is shaped by the ongoing civil in Sudan, which erupted in April 2023.
-The has resulted in significant loss of life and displacement, further complicating the situation for South Sudanese exiles.
+The broader context of these returns is shaped by the ongoing civil war in Sudan, which erupted in April 2023.
+The conflict has resulted in significant loss of life and displacement, further complicating the situation for South Sudanese exiles.
 The suspension of humanitarian programs has exacerbated the hardships faced by returnees, leaving many stranded in precarious conditions.

 Share